IBM/universal-connectors/filter-plugin/logstash-filter-pubsub-firestore-guardium/README.md

    - Source program : Not available with logs<br>
    - OS User : Not available with logs<br>
    - Client HostName : Not available with logs
+- Error queries are not supported in GCP for Firestore.